antariandel/daqhats_dev/README.md

-# MCC HAT Development
+# MCC DAQ HAT Library
 <table>
-	<tr><td>Info<td>Contains C and Python Libraries for interacting with Measurement Computing HAT boards.
+	<tr><td>Info<td>Contains C and Python Libraries for interacting with Measurement Computing DAQ HAT boards.
 	<tr><td>Author<td>Measurement Computing
 </table>

 ## About
-This is the development repository for Measurement Computing HAT boards.
+This is the development repository for Measurement Computing DAQ HAT boards.
 The **daqhats** package was created and is supported by Measurement Computing Corporation (MCC).

 ## Prerequisites
-- Rasbian or Rasbian Lite image
+- Raspbian or Raspbian Lite image (may work with other Raspberry Pi operating systems)
-- Raspberry Pi A+, B+, 2, and 3
+- Raspberry Pi A+, B+, 2, or 3
 - C, C++, Python 2.7 or Python 3.4
 - *other requirements?*